Installation with external etcd¶

 Unlike the section Quick Installation, this guide explains how to configure Cilium to use an external kvstore such as etcd.
 If you are unsure whether you need to use a kvstore at all, the following is a list of reasons when to use a kvstore:

-- If you want to use the Cluster Mesh functionality.
+- If you want to use the Multi-Cluster (Cluster Mesh) functionality.

 - If you are running in an environment with more than 250 nodes, 5k pods, or if you observe a high overhead in state propagation caused by Kubernetes events.